-Peter Chodos is the Executive Vice President and Chief Financial Officer and a director of Route1 Inc. (ROI-TSXV).
-He has over 35 years' experience in the financial markets primarily in Canada but also in the United States and the United Kingdom.
+Peter Chodos is the Executive Vice President, Corporate Development and a director of Route1 Inc. (ROI-TSXV).
+He has over 45 years' experience in the financial markets primarily in Canada but also in the United States and the United Kingdom.
 He has completed many merger and acquisition transactions as well as private and public financings and restructurings.
-Mr. Chodos has a B.Comm. from McGill University and a Masters of Business Administration from Harvard University Graduate School of Business.
-He is a Chartered Accountant and a Chartered Business Valuator.
+Mr. Chodos, a Chartered Professional Accountant, has a B.Comm. from McGill University and a Masters of Business Administration from Harvard University Graduate School of Business.
 He is also a member of the independent review committee of Energy Income Fund (ENI.UN-TSX), a fund managed by the Manager.

-John Mills has been a director of Park Lawn Company Limited since November 2001.
-Mr. Mills has also been Chair of the Lone Star Texas Grill Ltd. advisory board since September 2007 and a Trustee for Centurion Apartment REIT since May 2007.
-He is the founder and President of The Mills Group Inc., a private company specializing in strategic planning and the design and implementation of business plans for retail and manufacturing companies.
+John Mills is the founder and President of The Mills Group Inc., a private company specializing in strategic planning and the design and implementation of business plans for retail and manufacturing companies.
 Mr. Mills obtained his MBA from Richard Ivey School of Business and earned his ICD.D designation.
-He is also a member of the independent review committee of Energy Income Fund (ENI.UN-TSX), a fund managed by the Manager
+He is also a member of the independent review committee of Energy Income Fund (ENI.UN-TSX), a fund managed by the Manager.

 Michael Newman is the founder and, from 1997 to 2009, was the President and CEO of InterRent Real Estate Investment Trust (IIP.UN-TSX).
-He is the Managing Director of two family-owned merchant banks, Boardwalk Capital Inc. and Adevam Investments Inc., and is on the board of directors of Leo Acquisitions Corp.
-(LEQ.H-NEX) and the Advisory Boards of The Succession Fund and AgriFood Capital Inc., two private equity funds.
-He is also a member of the independent review committee of Energy Income Fund (ENI.UN-TSX), a fund managed by the Manager.
+He is the Chairman and a Director of Peninsula Capital Corporation and the President of KE Real Estate Holdings Inc. He is also a member of the independent review committee of Energy Income Fund (ENI.UN-TSX), a fund managed by the Manager.